cfengtui/Case_study/README.md

 ## Data

 The data is about 3000 consumers with 415229 records, displayed on loan part level.
--	DebtID: Unique identity of a loan part
--	ConsumerID: Unique identity of a consumer
--	LoanAgeR: Loan age in months
--	InterestRateB: fixed interest rate in percentage
--	NumberMonthsInArrears: Number of months a consumer payment is in arrears
--	CurrentBalance: Current principal amount
--	EstDisposableIncome: Estimates disposable income of the consumer
--	ArrearsBalance: The amount in arrears as of the reporting date
--	TotalExposure: Total mortgage amount including all mortgage parts
--	IndexedTotalIncome: consumer income indexed to latest income index
--	Original Balance: Mortgage principal amount at the time of origination
--	LoanOriginationDate: Mortgage origination date
--	MaturityDateR: Mortgage maturity date
--	ReportDateB: Reporting date
--	ConsumerAge: Age of consumer in years
--	PropertyRegion: Region in which the property is located
--	OriginalPropertyValue: Property value at mortgage origination assigned to a loan part.
-The total value of a property is the sum of property values of all loan parts
--	ForeclosureValue: Foreclosure value of property after factoring in costs
--	PropertyIndexFactor: Property value index factor applicable to both property value and foreclosure value.

 ## Python Notebook Introduction
 ### Required packages